Karl Emil Franzos: Life

 Karl Emil Franzos was born near the town of Czortków (Chortkiv) in the eastern, Podolian region of the Austrian Kingdom of Galicia.
 His family came from Sephardi Spanish Jews who fled the Inquisition to Holland and later settled in Lorraine.
 In the 1770s his great-grandfather established a factory for one of his sons in East Galicia, part of the Habsburg monarchy since the First Partition of Poland in 1772.
 When the Austrian administration required Jews to adopt surnames, "Franzos" became his grandfather's name, from his French background, even though he regarded himself as German.

 Franzos's father Heinrich (1808-1858) was a highly respected doctor in Czortków.
 His German identity at the time had mainly linguistic and cultural meaning, there being no state called "Germany", just a loose German Confederation.
 He was steeped in the humanistic ideals of the German Enlightenment as expressed by Kant, Lessing and, especially, Schiller.
 This brought a certain isolation: for local Poles and Ukrainians he was German, for Germans a Jew and for Jews a renegade, a deutsch.
 In the Vormärz era of the first half of the 19th century, liberalism and nationalism went hand in hand, and Franzos's father was one of the first Jews to join a Burschenschaft student fraternity whose ideal was a German nation state with a liberal constitution.
 It is ironic that by the time Franzos, who shared his father's ideals, went to university, the German student fraternities had "dejudaised" themselves.

 His father died when he was ten and his mother moved to the Bukovina capital Czernowitz (Chernivtsi).
 The city's multiculturalism, representative of the Habsburg Empire, strongly influenced his youth and character.
 The first languages he spoke were Ukrainian and Polish, learnt from his nurse; his first school was attached to the Czortków Dominican abbey, where the teaching was in Latin and Polish; and he attended private lessons in Hebrew.
 In Czernowitz he attended the German gymnasium, passing the Matura exam with honours in 1867.
 By now the family was in reduced circumstances and he supported himself by giving lessons, later, as a student, from his writing.
+During his time in Bukovina, he developed a deep appreciation for the Romanian people and their culture, becoming a constant supporter of it in the German-speaking world.